brakmic/shipcloud-js/README.md

 # ShipCloud API Binding for JavaScript

 This project provides a complete mapping of [ShipCloud](https://www.shipcloud.io/)'s API.
-At [advarics](http://www.advarics.net/) we're currently evaluating their services and because our applications rely heavily on web technologies we decided to create a proper JS API-binding.
+At [advarics](http://www.advarics.net/) we're currently evaluating their services and because our applications rely heavily on web technologies we've decided to create a proper JS API-binding.
 As far as we know there aren't any similar projects available.

 **This projects is still in development.
 At this time we're only utilizing the Address-Calls of the API.
 But soon it'll cover the missing parts of the API.**